chrisb27/Titanic_Binary/README.md

 4. learning_rate (float) - Parameter multiplied to the weight updates during stochastic gradient descent.
 Currently only the Adam optimiser is used.

 5. weight_init (uniform, xavier) - Tells the network which type of initialisation to use for the model weights.
 Xavier is currently recommended

+6. weight_decay (float) -  weight decay acts as l2 regularlisation on the neural network.

 ___